 Now that you understand the context of the question, it’s time to actually answer it and choose a tutorial partner.
-Luckily for you, there are few wrong answers to this questions.
+Luckily for you, there are few wrong answers to this question.
 That being said, you should be particularly cautious about choosing extremely controversial or polarized figures, or figures linked to potentially divisive topics, such as religion or politics.

-Remember that you don’t know anything about the admissions officer who will be reading this essay, and you want to stay clear of any topics that may potentially offend or simply rub them the wrong way.
+Remember that you don’t know anything about the admissions officer who will be reading this essay, and you want to steer clear of any topics that may potentially offend or simply rub them the wrong way.
 It is always wise to err on the side of caution, and it may be in your best interest to keep your essay rather neutral in this regard.

 Beyond this, who you choose to select is entirely up to your discretion.
 You could identify a celebrity, a prominent intellectual, a figure in your personal life, or any other individual you deem fit.
 No matter who you choose, what’s most important is that you provide a clear answer as to why you are choosing them.

 Think about the ways in which you want to grow as a student during your time in college, and then think about how the figure you choose will help you do so.
 What are your academic strengths?
 Where do you need to improve?
 In what ways do you want to be challenged?
 When you graduate from university, how will your approach to academia have changed?